ThomasNewton03/SH09-Team-Project/README.md

 # SH09 Team Project - Project GUNDAM

+## Unity Version: 2022.3.12f1
+It is important to use the same version.

 ## Description
 Project GUNDAM is an augmented reality game developed for the University of Glasgow Games Lab and is available as an Android app.